scalabli/quo/docs/advanced.rst

     comes first on the command line will win and exit the program.

 Repeated parameters:
-    If an option or argument is split up on the command line into multiple places because it is repeated -- for instance, ``--exclude foo --include baz --exclude bar`` -- the callback will fire based on the position of the first option.
+    If an app or argument is split up on the command line into multiple places because it is repeated -- for instance, ``--exclude foo --include baz --exclude bar`` -- the callback will fire based on the position of the first app.
 In this case, the callback will fire for ``exclude`` and it will be passed both apps (``foo`` and ``bar``), then the callback for ``include`` will fire with ``baz`` only.